rsissman15/phase-4-rails-project/README.md

 [fork link]: https://github.com/rsissman15/phase-4-rails-project

-*Add in .env file to the phase-4-rails.
-Add in a JWT_SECRET and JWT_ALGORITHM
+* Add in .env file to the phase-4-rails.
+Add in a JWT_SECRET and JWT_ALGORITHM to that file.
+This will be used for the application contoller.

-*run rake db:migrate db:seed
+* Run rake db:migrate db:seed